derekfountain/z88dk-data-in-lower-ram/sccz80/README.md

 absolute addresses.

 ```
-zcc +zx -vn -startup=5 -clib=sdcc_iy dlm.o sections.o low_data.o -o dlmlinked -m -s
+zcc +zx -vn sections.o dlm.o low_data.o -o dlmlinked -compiler=sccz80 -clib=default -lndos -m -s
 ```

 This line calls the linker to create a linked object for each piece.
-The output of this step is one *.bin file per section defined, and a memory map file called _dmlinked.map_ which explains where everything is supposed to go.
+The output of this step is a file called _dlmlinked_, a _dlmlinked_CONTENDED.bin_, and a memory map file called _dmlinked.map_ which explains where everything is supposed to go.

 ## Glue the binary pieces together